TheOddler/aplai/report/report.md

 2.2:

-* Do you get dierent results when using dierent search heuristcs? for your 2 implementations? when using dierent viewpoints? using channeling?
+* Do you get different results when using different search heuristcs? for your 2 implementations? when using different viewpoints? using channeling?
 Why? -> Meer tests?
+ ->Mssn nog iets over: https://docs.google.com/spreadsheets/d/104v0hoB6St5OcGLtnciMYNh6vDZ2OritDcx8gM066NI/edit#gid=1346877380

-* What is/are the most dicult puzzle(s) for your programs?
+* What is/are the most difficult puzzle(s) for your programs?
 Can you explain why this is the case?
+* alle XXX onder tables vervangen met actual table references D: